RealSput/osmo/README.md

 # osmo
-A reprogrammable virtual machine written in JS (using G.js)
+A reprogrammable virtual machine for Geometry Dash written in JS (using G.js)